GeorgianSorinMaxim/nodejs-angular-asteroids-developers/README.md

 ```

+###Creating a new Google Project and new MongoDB deployment:

   - For changing the SenderID of the Google Cloud Messaaging project follow this guide in order to create a new SenderID: https://developers.google.com/web/fundamentals/getting-started/push-notifications/step-04?hl=en
   - Change the SenderID in the config/conf.js file, pasting your newly created key in the senderID variabe: 'senderID' : 'YOUR_SENDERID_GOES_HERE'.